 Michigan Geographic Alliance governing board

-Meet those in charge of the Michigan Geographic Alliance.
+Meet the leadership team behind the Michigan Geographic Alliance.

 Marty Mater taught elementary school for 20 years.
 First in Coldwater and the in Ovid-Elsie.
 In 1990, she trained to become an official MGA Teacher Consultant at the very first MGA Institute!
 She continued to present during professional development activities in her intermediate school district.
 Marty was awarded the Fulbright Memorial Fund Teacher Scholarship in 1998 to study in Japan for three weeks.